CHAPTER 1. GENERAL PROVISIONS

 "Red zone" means any paved area or space, the curbing or boundary marker of which has been painted 'traffic Red' to indicate that private vehicles may not legally be parked there.

-"Reserved space" means any parking space designated by OU for the use of a particular person or group of persons.
+"Reserved Area" means any parking space designated by OU for the use of a particular group of persons.

 "Service vehicle/loading zone" means any space or area identified by signage or other means as reserved for use by OU vehicles and/or vehicles operated by other entities providing goods and/or services to entities in the